Troödon, Philip J. Currie Dinosaur Museum, Wembley, AB, Canada

 Hypacrosaur adults reached a length of almost 26 ft. or 8 m., even bigger than the largest of today’s African elephants.

-Hypacrosaur skeleton at the Canadian Museum of Nature, Ottawa, Ontario is similar to the kind of Hypacrosaur in Trygg’s story.
+Hypacrosaur skeleton at Canadian Museum of Nature, Ottawa, Canada is similar to the Hypacrosaur in Trygg’s story.

 HYPACROSAURUS (Hi-PACK-row-SORE-us) means “nearly the highest lizard”.